ortus-docs/coldbox-docs/configuration/coldboxcfc/configuration_directives/coldbox.md

 The event handler to call whenever ANY non-catched exception occurs anywhere in the request lifecycle execution.
 Before this event is fired, the framework will log the error and place the exception in the prc as `prc.exception`.

+**invalidHTTPMethodHandler**

+The event handler to call whenever a route or event is accessed with an invalid HTTP method.

 **onInvalidEvent**